ufabdyop/screenlock/README.md

 Building EXE File
 ---

+If building on linux, we first used winetricks to install python26, then installed 2.7 with "msiexec /i python-2.7.10.msi"

-We are using py2exe for building an exe file.
-In order to build, python needs to have access to msvcp90.dll.
-You should be able to find msvcp90.dll in C:\Windows somewhere.
+We are using pyinstaller for building an exe file.
-I found it deep within C:\Windows\winsxs\... by using the search utility in windows 7.
-You should copy that file to C:\python27\DLLs to avoid any issues during build.

 To build, follow these steps in a cmd window (We are assuming this directory is located in Z:\screenlock )

     z:
     cd \screenlock
-    python.exe setup.py py2exe
+    python.exe setup.py

 Once built, you should have a directory matching the current version in Tags with a zip file containing the exe and all prerequisites (excluding DLLs that are included in windows)

-Notes:
----

-* Building exe requires msvcp90.dll (similar issue: http://stackoverflow.com/questions/323424/py2exe-fails-to-generate-an-executable)
-* 8/28/2016 - After building, ran into error about packaging import.
-Fix is downgrade setuptools: http://stackoverflow.com/questions/35255339

 Emulating NCD Device:
 ---